 At University of Bristol, student volunteering is supported by the Students’ Union.
 Volunteering opportunities can be uploaded online or you can talk to the team about targeting specific students or co-hosting a student volunteer action day: firstname.lastname@example.org

-Please note: the universities do not advertise unpaid internships or part-time work.
-If either university believes an opportunity requires a student to be held accountable and should be paid, they have the right to refuse advertising that opportunity and can direct organisations to the funding available for internships.
+Please note: the universities do not advertise unpaid internships.
+If either university believes an opportunity requires a student to be held accountable and therefore should be paid, they have the right to refuse advertising that opportunity and can direct organisations to the funding available for internships.